Understanding the Impact of Evaluation Metrics in Kinetic Models for Consensus-based Segmentation: Consensus modelling and applications to image segmentation

 To address the segmentation task, we can define a dynamic feature for the system of pixels through an interaction function that accounts for alignment processes among pixels with sufficiently similar features.
 In particular, let us consider the following

 Therefore, the time-continuous evolution for the system of pixels is given by

 In this case we introduced two confidence bounds $\Delta_{1} \geq 0$, $\Delta_{2} \geq 0$ taking into account the position and the gray level of the pixels, respectively.
-In this way, the interactions between the pixels will form clusters where the pixels in each cluster share a similar gray level blue and are in close proximity within the image.
+In this way, the interactions between the pixels will generate a large time distribution which is characterized by several clusters, depending on the value of $\Delta_{1}$ and $\Delta_{2}$.
+Hence, coherently with k-means methods, see e.g. \cite{MPSKPM}, a pixel belongs to a cluster $\mathcal C_{\mu} = \{\mathbf x_i : \| \mathbf x_i-\mu\|\le \alpha\}$, being $\alpha>0$ the pixel size, if it is sufficiently close to the local quantity $\mu \in \mathbb R^2$.
+We highlight how we are only interested in clustering with respect to the space variable.
 This dynamics is represented in Figure \ref{fig:aggregation}.

 Biomedical images are often subject to ambiguities arising from various sources of uncertainty related to clinical factors and potential bottlenecks in data acquisition processes \cite{BAJT,KWKP}.
 These uncertainties can be broadly categorized into aleatoric uncertainty, stemming from inherent stochastic variations in the data collection process, and epistemic uncertainty, relates to uncertainties in model parameters and can lead to deviations in the results.
 Aleatoric uncertainties poses significant challenges in image segmentation, as image processing models must contend with limitations in the raw acquisition data.
 Addressing these uncertainties is critical, and the study of uncertainty quantification in image segmentation is an expanding field aimed at developing robust segmentation algorithms capable of mitigating erroneous outcomes.
 To this end, in~\cite{CPLFZ}, it has been proposed an extension of \eqref{tcdynamics} to consider segmentation of biomedical images.
 In particular, the particle model \eqref{tcdynamics_new} has been integrated a nonconstant stochastic part to take into account aleatoric uncertainties arising from the data acquisition process.
 These uncertainties may include factors such as motion artifacts or field inhomogeneities in magnetic resonance imaging (MRI).
 They modified equation~\ref{tcdynamics} as follows: